dell/csm-docs/content/docs/csidriver/installation/test/certcsi.md

 ## Installation
 To install this tool you can download one of binary files located in [RELEASES](https://github.com/dell/cert-csi/releases)

-Also you can build tool yourself by cloning repository and running
+You can build the tool by cloning the repository and running this command:
 ```bash
 make build
 ```

-Also you can build a docker container
+You can also build a docker container by running this command:
 ```bash
 docker build -t cert-csi --build-arg username=user --build-arg password=qwerty .
 ```

-If you want to collect resource usage metrics of csi-driver please provide namespace where it can be found and install metric-server like so _(kubectl is needed)_
+If you want to collect csi-driver resource usage metrics, then please provide the namespace where it can be found and install the metric-server using this command (kubectl is required):

 ```bash
 make install-ms
 ```
-[FOR UNIX] If you want to build and install the tool to your $PATH and enable the **auto-completion** feature:
+[FOR UNIX] If you want to build and install the tool to your $PATH and enable the **auto-completion** feature, then run this command:

 ```bash
 make install-nix
 ```
-> Alternatively you can use instruction from https://github.com/kubernetes-incubator/metrics-server
+> Alternatively, you can install the metric-server by following the instructions at https://github.com/kubernetes-incubator/metrics-server

-## How to Run
+## Running Cert-CSI

-To get information on how to use program you can use built-in help.

-Or if you're using UNIX-like system and enabled _auto-completion feature_ while installing the tool, then you can use shell's built-in auto-completion to navigate through program's subcommands and flags interactively by just pressing TAB.
+To get information on how to use the program, you can use built-in help.
+If you're using a UNIX-like system and enabled _auto-completion feature_ while installing the tool, then you can use shell's built-in auto-completion to navigate through program's subcommands and flags interactively by just pressing TAB.

-Also, if your environment is pointed to any kube cluster (which is required to run cert-csi), then you will also receive dynamically formatted suggestion right from your cluster.
+To run cert-csi, you have to point your environment to a kube cluster.
+This allows you to receive dynamically formatted suggestions from your cluster.
 For example if you press TAB while passing --storageclass (or --sc) argument, the tool will parse all existing Storage Classes from your cluster and suggest them as an input for you.

 > To run a docker container your command should look something like this